 2. The Economist

-Transfer to General Reserve - Rs.
-54 Crores
+Transfer to General Reserve - र 67 Crores

-The details of the investments made by the company are given in the notes to thefinancial statements.
+The details of the investments made by the company are given in thenotes to the financial statements.
+10. DIRECTORS

 Details are provided in Annexure III of this Report.